Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 There remain some difficulties in the presented picture.
 According to \cite{126}, the point ${\cal E}_0$ is situated inside the initial allowed band (Fig.2).
 If the real part of $\psi$ disappears at the point ${\cal E}_0$, then solutions $y_1$ and $y_2$ become real for ${\cal E}<{\cal E}_0$.
 However, at the energy ${\cal E}=0$, corresponding to the initial band edge, some of the exponents $\kappa_{m_1 m_2}$ still contain the imaginary part (see Eq.32), and such situation retain for some negative energies.
 This contradiction is resolved by the fact, that reality of $y_1$ and $y_2$ does not mean vanishing of $S_1$ and $S_3$ in Eq.41.
 Solutions $y_1$ and $y_2$ can change a sign, which leads to appearance of contributions $\pm i\pi$ in exponentials of (41).
 If two solutions change their signs in different points, then both $S_1$ and $S_3$ remain finite.
 The latter quantities are not essential in the framework of the Gaussian distribution, since their neglect leads to the correct result for $z_1$ (Sec.4); beyond it they play an important role, allowing to escape contradictions (Sec.8).
-The average values of $S_1$ and $S_3$ vanish, and their fluctuations grow as $n^{1/4}$ instead of $n^{1/2}$ for the Gaussian distribution; the latter reflects the fact that probability of the fluctuational change of a sign diminishes with growth of the exponent.
+The average values of $S_1$ and $S_3$ vanish, and their fluctuations grow as $n^{1/4}$ instead of $n^{1/2}$ for the Gaussian distribution; the latter reflects the fact that probability of the fluctuational change of a sign reduces with growth of the exponent.